constancedestais/Confidence_dependent_confirmation_bias_in_RL/README.md

 # Confidence-dependent confirmation bias in reinforcement learning

-Code for model fitting, statistics, figures, and parameter-recovery analyses for paper.
+Code for model fitting, statistics, figures, and parameter-recovery analyses for paper and Supplementary Material.
 Paper DOI: [WILL BE ADDED UPON ACCEPTANCE OF THE PAPER]

 ## Repository contents